lukka/get-cmake/README.md

  > npm run lint

 ## Packaging

 To build, lint validate and package the extension for release purpose, run:

   > npm run pack

 ## Testing

-To build, pack and test:
+To build, pack and run all tests:

  > npm run test

+ To run all tests:

+ > npx jest

+ or

+ > npx jest -- -t "<regex to match the describe clause>"

+## Generate the catalog of CMake versions

- To run test directly:
+To generate the catalog of CMake versions, run a special test with this command:

- > jest
+ > npx jest --config=./jest.config-generate-catalog.js

+Then embed the new catalog by packaging the action.

 ## Contributing